folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-However, it is well-known that this naive model is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses, while having  few branch misses is crucial for good performance on modern hardware.
+While this is a natural way to express a state machine, it is well-known that when translated to machine code in a naive way, this approach is inefficient on modern CPUs: the match is an unpredictable branch, causing many branch misses.
+Reducing the number of branch misses is crucial for good performance on modern hardware.

 Therefore, labeled match guarantees that state transitions are compiled as efficiently as possible:

 - when a state transition has a target known at compile time, the transition is a single unconditional jump to that target
 - when a state transition has a target that is only known at runtime, a jump table is used to jump to that target

-The LLVM backend already achieves this optimal code generation in some cases, but the transformation is not guaranteed and fails in more complex cases.
+In some cases, the LLVM backend already achieves this optimal code generation, but the transformation is not guaranteed and fails for more complex inputs.
 Furthermore, LLVM is not the only rust codegen backend: it is likely that both `rustc_codegen_gcc` and `rustc_codegen_cranelift` will see more and more use.
 Hence we should be sceptical of relying on LLVM to achieve good codegen, and prefer performing optimization for all backends on the rustc MIR representation.

 ### What does LLVM do?